Maruqes/DockerExample/README.md

 # DockerExample
-Docker exmaple with compose to test hyperhive
+Docker example with compose to test hyperhive